 Give a look at this page and in particular the embedded video to explain how you can get started.
 You can use one of the ready-made templates available here, giving you ideas of what kind of websites you can create (family, company, club, etc.).
 There are many video tutorials on YouTube as well ; this one and this second video (not created by Google) seem helpful in guiding you step by step, from choosing the name of your site to editing the pages.

-Here is an example of a site created in Jordan.
-You can create better looking sites with Google Sites such as this Irish club's, this company's site, or even this one created by the US Department of Treasury.
+You can create great-looking sites with Google Sites such as this Irish club's, this company's site, or even this one created by the US Department of Treasury.
 The very site you are on right now was created using Google Sites - you'll notice how we integrated a Google forum, embedded Google Moderator pages and added a Google Form.

 Once you've created a site (which is entirely free), you automatically get a URL (also for free) which looks like http://sites.google.com/sites/SOMETHING : this is the link that you'll want to submit in the registration form.